yunnysunny/node-shmdb/readme.md

 	}
 Varivale `a` will get the value `1` in child process.But when you assign the value of `a` in one of process, the other process can not get the new value.In other words, it suit for readonly varivale.

-Send,using event message to notify the other process.
+Second,using event message to notify the other process.

 	var cluster = require('cluster');